KDenston61/PDF-and-CSV-Reader/Readme.md

 5. **Filter Data (CSV)**: To filter the CSV data, use the sidebar on the left.
 Select one or more columns to filter by, and the application will display the filtered data based on your selection.
 If no filters are applied, the original CSV data will be shown.

 **Note:** Before using the application, make sure you have the necessary dependencies installed.
-You can install them by following the installation instructions in the [repository](https://github.com).
+You can install them by following the installation instructions above.

 ## API Keys